HammerLabML/FairnessInWDSs_extended/README.md

     - Consecutively,
     running the `get_scenario_residuals.py` script generates the data associated with the L-Town network and stores it in a csv file.
     - Finally,
-    running the `get_scenario_residuals.ipynb` notebook generates network information required for the network visualization and stores it in a csv file.
+    running the `get_node_ids.ipynb` notebook generates network information required for the network visualization and stores it in a csv file.
     - The csv files are not stored in this repository due to their sizes.
 -   The excel and csv files are in turn used in the `3_DataUsage` subfolder.